Ketamine Assisted EMDR for Perinatal Trauma and Anxiety

 What a Session Looks Like (90 Minutes)

-As the medicine gently begins to take effect, we ground, orient, and assess your readiness for EMDR.
+As the medicine gently begins to take effect, we orient your body, regulate your breath, and assess your readiness for EMDR.

 Wildflowers and grasses on a misty meadow